riscv-boom/riscv-boom/README.md

 **Google group:** (https://groups.google.com/forum/#!forum/riscv-boom)

-For documentation on BOOM visit (https://ccelio.github.io/riscv-boom-doc).
+For documentation on BOOM visit (https://riscv-boom.github.io/riscv-boom-doc).

-The [wiki](https://github.com/ucb-bar/riscv-boom/wiki) may also have more information.

 ### Important!

 This repository is **NOT A SELF-RUNNING** repository.
-To instantiate a BOOM core, please use the boom-template SoC generator found in the git repository (https://github.com/ccelio/boom-template).
+To instantiate a BOOM core, please use the boom-template SoC generator found in the git repository (https://github.com/riscv-boom/boom-template).

 Note: you **MUST** build the riscv-tools as described to build the correct version.
 A copy of riscv-tools you have built yourself previously may be out of date!
 Likewise, the `master` branch of